 Form I-829, Part 2, Information About You

 Be sure to put a U.S. address for where you live.
 Per the relevant immigration regulation, found at 8 C.F.R.
-216.6(a)(3), petitioners are not required to be in the U.S. when they file the I-829, but USCIS will not mail a new green card to an overseas address.
+Section 216.6(a)(3), petitioners are not required to be in the United States when they file the I-829, but USCIS will not mail a new green card to an overseas address.

 Therefore, if you think you might be out of the country after you file the I-829, you must still provide a U.S. address to which USCIS may send correspondence and your new green card.